vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 habits of the dreaming mind as well.

 > Monks, if a sensual thought, a thought of ill-will, or a thought of harming
-> arises in a monk while walking (standing, sitting, lying down), and he
+> arises in a monk while walking, standing, sitting or lying down, and he
 > tolerates it, does not abandon it, dispel it, terminate it, and obliterate it,
 > then that monk is said to be devoid of ardour and wise fear of consequences;
-> he is constantly and continuously lazy and lacking in energy while walking
+> he is constantly and continuously lazy and lacking in energy while walking,
-> (standing, sitting, lying down).
+> standing, sitting or lying down.
+(AN 4.11)
->
-> *AN 4.11*